 That’s actually a more complicated question then I first thought.
 It’s complicated question because it requires at least one of the party’s to be emotionally intelligent enough to identify that there may have been a miscommunication.
 And as simple as that sounds, it’s actually quite difficult.
 Why, because of emotion, that’s why.

 When a relationship gets damaged, someone usually gets hurt or angry or sad.
 We react.
 Or, should I say, our emotions react.
 And if we’re not aware of ourselves and our emotions in the moment, they take hold of our responses.
 Some people are emotionally intelligent enough to sit back and think, “Wait, why am I feeling this way?
 What is really going on here.”
 If we can be like those people and somehow observe our own emotional responses to certain situations it allows us the luxury of starting to understand what is really going on and whether we should be offended or hurt at all.
+The key is to manage our emotions and not let them manage us.
+This is easier said than done, unfortunately, and it does take conscious and deliberate effort to be present and aware.
 Once we can do that, we can then move on to the process of trying to repair the relationship by going back to the other party and trying to understand whether there may have been a miscommunication.